sslab-gatech/avpass/docs/README.md

 ## Launch individual obfuscation

 Let's test with example.
-Copy `facebook_opt.apk` malware into your `src` directory.
+Copy any malware into your `src` directory.
 Then run this script:

 ```
 # generate one individual obfuscated APK
-$ python gen_disguise.py -i facebook_opt.apk individual
+$ python gen_disguise.py -i YOUR_MALWARE.apk individual
 ```

-Then you will see `facebook_opt_obfus.apk` file.
+Then you will see `YOUR_MALWARE_obfus.apk` file.

 ## Check your obfuscated malware to VirusTotal